PythonRSAS/pythonrsas.github.io/_posts/2022-07-07-1-common-problems-solved-by-graphs.md

 The non-recursive implementation is similar to breadth-first search but differs from it in two ways:

-it uses a stack instead of a queue, and it delays checking whether a vertex has been discovered until the vertex is popped from the stack rather than making this check before adding the vertex.
+it uses a stack instead of a queue, and it delays checking whether a node has been discovered until the node is popped from the stack rather than making this check before adding the node.
 If G is a tree, replacing the queue of the breadth-first search algorithm with a stack will yield a depth-first search algorithm.
 For general graphs, replacing the stack of the iterative depth-first search implementation with a queue would also produce a breadth-first search algorithm, although a somewhat nonstandard one.[7]